meant-ion/TuringMod/README.md

 			* Need to get Spotify API for this, maybe a way to link a Spotify acct to the bot?

 	- Incredibly long term/highly unlikely goal: making this into something that can actually make money
-			* Needs a website and such for this (hyper security)
+			* Needs a website and such for this (hyper security needed, user accts and all that)
 			* change the custom commands from a .json file (fine for 1 dude) to a real db (for multiple dudes)
 			* Need to get linking set up for this stuff as well:
 					- Spotify (!song)
 					- Twitch (any command that pulls from it)
 					- Steam API (may be able to get away with just using a special acct for this)
 			* Would definitly require getting into contact with OpenAI to stay on their good side with TOS
-					- Probs main selling point, CANNOT LOSE THIS FEATURE OR I WILL BE VERY SAD
+					- Probs main selling point, CANNOT LOSE THIS FEATURE OR I WILL BE VERY SAD & WILL UGLY CRY